camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 + The Authorization Server MUST validate that the client is allowed to use the Purpose.
 + The Authorization Server MUST validate that the client is allowed to use the scopes.
 + The Authorization Server MUST validate the subject.
++ If the end-user has the legal right to opt-out in the current jurisdiction, then the Authorization Server MUST check whether the end-user opted-out.

 This flow SHOULD return short-lived access tokens.

 This flow MUST NOT return refresh tokens.

+### JWT Bearer Flow Error Response

+This document adds a new value for the error field as defined in [RFC6749 section 5.2 Error Response](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2).

+  + consent_required
+    * If the end-user has the legal right to opt-out in the current jurisdiction and the end-user opted-out, then the Authorization Server returns `consent_required`.

 ## Handling of acr_values

 OIDC specifies in [Mandatory to Implement Features for All OpenID Providers](https://openid.net/specs/openid-connect-core-1_0.html#ServerMTI) that OpenId Providers MUST implement support for acr_values.